arjunparashar/quizApp/README.md

 # quizApp
-This is a Quiz Application
+This is a Quiz Application made for the Modern Application Development Subject for IIT Madras Online BS Degree